EricZones/NodePress/README.md

 # NodePress

 NodePress is a web application using Node.js and Express with the EJS view engine implementing blogposts and users.
 It is accessible by browser and REST API.
-The focus is on the implementation of functionalities, not the frontend design or the protection against data loss while writing.
+The focus is on the implementation of functionalities, neither on the frontend design nor the protection against data loss while writing.

 ## Features
 - **Frontend:**